kensnyder/poly-crypto/README.md

 ### AES-256 GCM

-As of April 2019, AES-256 Encryption with GCM block mode is a reputable and secure method that is available across PHP 7.1, NodeJS and Python without any extensions.
+As of April 2019, AES-256 Encryption with GCM block mode is a reputable and secure method that is available across PHP, NodeJS and Python without any extensions.
 With the right arguments and options, these 3 libraries can decrypt one another's encrypted
-strings: Python's PyCryptodome, PHP 7.1's openssl_* functions and npm's node-forge.
+strings: Python's PyCryptodome, PHP's openssl_* functions and npm's node-forge.

 ### Bcrypt

-As of April 2019, Bcrypt password hashing is reputable and secure.
+As of November 2020, Bcrypt password hashing is reputable and secure.
 These 3 libraries can hash and verify one another's hashes: Python's bcrypt, PHP's password_hash function, npm's bcrypt-js

 ### Randomness